RichardBack/PetHotelManagement/README.md

 ## 📂 Category One: Computer Engineering and Design

-This section covers the enhancements made to the **Pet Hotel Management System**, which was renamed **The Dogs Cats Hotel**.
-These updates highlight the improvements in system structure, scalability, and performance based on **Software Engineering and Design** principles.
+This section covers the enhancements made to the **Pet Hotel Management System**, renamed to **The Dogs Cats Hotel**.
+These updates highlight improvements in system structure, scalability, and performance based on **Software Engineering and Design** principles.

+The enhancements include:
+- **Redesigned System Architecture**: Transitioned from a monolithic structure to a modular design, improving system flexibility and ease of maintenance.
+- **Use of Design Patterns**: Applied patterns such as MVC (Model-View-Controller) and Singleton to ensure clean separation of concerns and efficient resource management.
+- **Scalable Codebase**: Optimized the code structure to handle increased functionality, ensuring adaptability to future requirements.
+- **Service-Oriented Features**: Enhanced the system to manage a broader range of services, including grooming and extended stay options, tailored to customer needs.
+- **Error Handling and Robustness**: Implemented comprehensive error-handling mechanisms to improve system stability and reduce unexpected failures.
+- **Enhanced Data Validation**: Integrated stricter input validation rules to prevent erroneous data from compromising system integrity.
+- **Improved Maintainability**: Introduced clear documentation and streamlined code formatting, making the system easier to understand and extend.

+These enhancements ensure the system meets modern software engineering standards, offering a reliable, efficient, and user-friendly experience for both pet owners and administrators.

 ### 🎬 Watch the Enhancement Video